Chen-Yulin/Besiege-Modern-Docs-Src/docs/logic-units/WHILE.md

 There are three output ports for while loop `o1`, `o2`, `o3`.

-`o1` export the result data. `Any` type.
+`o1` export the result data. `any` type.

-`o2` is responsibe for receiving the initial data for the loop. `Any` type.
+`o2` is responsibe for receiving the initial data for the loop. `any` type.

-`o3` is responsible for receiving the computed data to feed back into the loop. `Any` type.
+`o3` is responsible for receiving the computed data to feed back into the loop. `any` type.

 ## Function